jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 coupled with certain conditions.

-I have already mentioned that Tartini, the renowned violinist, revived Zarlino's idea of the dual nature of harmony, after two hundred years of oblivion.*
+I have already mentioned that Tartini, the renowned violinist, revived Zarlino’s idea of the dual nature of harmony, after two hundred years of oblivion.*

 It is not impossible that Tartini had thoroughly studied and understood